- Onslow County School District

 Exceptional Children Services

-The Onslow County School System is committed to providing our students with appropriate and individualized educational experiences focused on academics and meeting the needs of students to acquire life and job skills to be successful after high school.
+The Onslow County School System is committed to providing our students with appropriate and individualized educational experiences focused on academics and meeting the needs of students to acquire academic, life, and job skills to be successful after high school.

 If you have questions about our special education offerings, please contact us at 910-455-2211 ext.
 20224.